attilammagyar/js80p/README.md

 Then when the input signal goes below -11 dB, no more loudness reduction will be applied to the echo signal.

+##### Side-chain Expansion (Gate)

+The following information applies when the
+[side-chain compression mode](#usage-effects-echo-cm) is set to **EXPD**.

+###### Side-chain Expansion Threshold (CTH)

+Threshold for the side-chain expansion: when the input signal goes below this level, the effect will reduce the volume of the echos in order to control the echo tail.
+Once the input signal goes above the threshold, the echos will be brought up to their intended level together with it to make the sound more atmospheric.

+###### Side-chain Expansion Attack Time (CATK)

+Set how fast or slow the echos reach their maximum volume when the raw signal goes above the threshold.
+Longer attack values can help clean up the transients of the dry signal.

+<a id="usage-effects-echo-erel"></a>

+###### Side-chain Expansion Release Time (CREL)

+Set how fast or slow the echo tail decays when the dry signal goes below the threshold.

+###### Side-chain Expansion Ratio (CR)

+Control the amount of volume reduction that is applied to the echo signal based on the loudness of the raw input signal.

+For example, if the threshold is -11 dB, and the input signal is -16 dB, then the input is 5 dB below the threshold, because `-11 - 5 = -16`.
+An expansion ratio of 2 will turn this 5 dB difference into a `5 * 2 = 15` dB difference, so the target gain will be `-11 - 10 = -21` dB, which means a -7 dB signal
+reduction.
+The trick with side-chaining is that the necessary loudness reduction is calculated for one signal, but applied to another; in this case, the echo signal is the one which gets the -7 dB reduction.

+When the dry signal goes completely silent, then its volume will be infinitely lower than the threshold, therefore the echo effect also goes silent.
+The speed of its decay will be determined by the [release](#usage-effects-echo-erel) parameter.

 ##### Wet Volume (WET)